o2r-project/erc-spec/docs/spec/index.md

 - the spec prohibits use of `EXPOSE`
 - the containers are only executed _without_ external network access using `Network: none`, see [Docker CLI run documentation](https://docs.docker.com/engine/reference/run/#/network-none)

+## Secondary metadata files

+An ERC can be an object in diverse use cases.
+For example, it can be an item under review during a journal publication, it can be the actual publication at a workshop or conference, it can be a preserved item in a research repository.
+All of these probably have their own standards and requirements when it comes to metadata.
+These metadata requirements are _not_ part of this specification, but the following conventions should simplify their (re-)use.

+Domain or use case specific metadata SHOULD replicate all and only the information required for the specific case.

+Metadata documents of specific use cases SHOULD be stored in a directory `.erc` in the base directory.

+They SHOULD be named according to the used standard or platform, and the used format, e.g. `datacite.xml` or `zenodo_sandbox.json`.

 ## Comprehensive example of erc.yml